Pulmonary hypertension

 • Water pills, also called diuretics.
 These medicines help the kidneys remove excess fluid from the body.
 This reduces the amount of work the heart has to do.
 Diuretics also may be used to reduce fluid buildup in the lungs, legs and belly area.

 • Oxygen therapy.
-Breathing pure oxygen is sometimes recommended as a treatment for pulmonary hypertension.
-This treatment may be suggested if you live at a high altitude or have sleep apnea.
+Breathing pure oxygen may be suggested if you live at a high altitude or have sleep apnea.
 Some people with pulmonary hypertension need oxygen therapy all the time.

 Surgery or other procedures